radical-cybertools/ExTASY/doc/pages/grlsd.rst

     1. The resource configuration file sets the parameters of the HPC resource we want to run the workload on, in this case Stampede.

     2. The workload configuration file defines the GROMACS/LSDMap workload itself.
+The configuration file given in this example is strictly meant for the gromacs-lsdmap usecase only.

 **Step 1** : Create a new directory for the example,